BICENTENNIAL TRIBUTE

 w

-SCENE 3
+Scene 3

 B seizes M - who - after several vain efforts to get away in pursuit of the enemy, fairly goes into fits in B’s arms

 M: The fire is extinguished in your bosom milord?
-I shall die! also, my husband has sold all the jewellery you gave me!!
+I shall die! - also, my husband has sold all the jewellery you gave me!!
 I shall drown myself in the canal - and take poison - my shattered heart will become the gristle of local legend!

-M: What? what do you say? why do your thoughts always wander off in the middle of amorous declarations?
+M: What?
+What do you say?
+Why do your thoughts always wander off in the middle of amorous declarations?

 F: Yes, my Lord

 B: Where the devil have you been!
-I may have been spared this conniption were you mindful of your duties, instead of debauching with any willing washerwomen you stumble upon (F is drunk and cares not) - fetch me half a pint of water - and some vinegar - and eau de Cologne and God knows what other waters beside will calm her (starts) but not my pale Champagne
+I may have been spared this conniption were you mindful of your duties, instead of debauching with any willing washerwomen you stumble upon (F is drunk and cares not) - fetch me half a pint of water - and some vinegar - and eau de Cologne and God knows what other waters beside that will calm her (starts) but not my pale Champagne or Ginswizzle

-F: Yes, my Lord (mumbles to self - too much of t'other my Lord, too much)
+F: Yes, my Lord (mumbles to self: too much of t’other my Lord, too much)

 M continues with the fainting and hysterics till past midnight

-M(between sobs): This morning I saw the gondolier of that puttana bugiarda on our stairs, mio Byron - she has a penchant for moving in on my amanti - my maids are required to report any invasion to me at the conversazione (weeps) and - tonight - by the ghost of the Holy Virgin - she has her victory! (weeps and pummels cushions)
+M: Si, that puttana! - she has a penchant for moving in on my amanti, my maids are required to report any invasion to me at the Conversazione (weeps) and - tonight - by the ghost of the Holy Virgin - she has her victory! (weeps and pummels cushions)

 M is just beginning to calm down - when in walks Signor Segati, her lord and husband - M screams and faints, again

 SS: What is all this?
 Why is my wife fainting upon a sofa?
-What is all this apparatus of confusion, dishevelled hair, hats, handkerchiefs, salts, smelling bottles?
+What is all this apparatus of confusion - dishevelled hair, hats, handkerchiefs, salts, smelling bottles?
 Why is my lady as pale as ashes, without sense or motion?

 B(airily): The explanation is the easiest thing in the world, Signor - but in the mean time it would be as well to recover Signora Segati - at least, her senses - with all due suspiration and respiration